layer3switch/metrilyx-2.0/README.md

 Metrilyx is a web based dashboard engine  to OpenTSDB, a time series database used to store large amounts of data.
 It allows for analyzing, cross cutting and viewing of time series data in a simple manner.

 #### Features:
+- Page Models now stored in a database rather than flat files.
 - Ability to group pages based on tags.
 - Ability to generate heatmaps against a metric.
 - Ability to import and export pages.